JohannesLorenz/osc-interface/README.md

   dragged onto consumer's
   - automation patterns
   - controllers
-* The drag type offered by the producers shall be "x-osc-stringpair"
+* The drag type offered by the producers shall be an atom `x-osc-stringpair`
 * If such a drop occurs successfully, the producer saves `automatable-model:<ID>:/osc/path/to/element`, where the `<ID>` must be
   - and ID that uniquely identifies the producer inside the consumer